Adrian Griffin (drummer)

 Adrian Griffin is an Australian drummer and bass guitarist who played for the punk rock band 28 Days and for Tom Ugly.

 Biography

-Adrian Griffin formed AGaugeFor, a metal band, in 1998 in Sydney: he originally played bass guitar and provided backing vocals.
+Adrian Griffin formed AGaugeFor, a metal band, in 1998 in Sydney.
+He originally played bass guitar and provided backing vocals.
 The other founding members were Tim Manton on drums and Nathan Williams on vocals and guitar.
-In March 2000 their track, "Trawl It", was added to the national youth radio, Triple J's playlist and in the following month the station's music director, Richard Kingsmill, invited the band to perform a live set for his Australian Music Show.
+In March 2000, their track "Trawl It", was added to the national youth radio, Triple J's playlist.
+In the following month, the station's music director, Richard Kingsmill, invited the band to perform a live set for his Australian Music Show.
 The band supported Incubus, Sprung Monkey (USA), Down By Law (USA), Suicidal Tendencies (USA), 28 Days, Pacifier, Frenzal Rhomb, Bodyjar, Superheist and Sunk Loto.